Kevin-Pember/programming_knowledge_base/pages/Docstrings - Python.md

 - What are they used for
 	- Used to describe what a function does
 - Format
-	- Single triple quotes ''' like these '''
+	- Single triple quotes ''' like these ''' or Double triple quotes """or these"""
-	- Double triple quotes """or these"""
+	- They should start with a capital and end with a period
-	- They should start with a capi
+	- first line should be a summarization
 -